MicrosoftLearning/20486D-DevelopingASPNETMVCWebApplications/Instructions/20486D_MOD10_LAB_MANUAL.md

 >**Results** : After completing this exercise, you will be able to create a Test project and test a model while fixing its code, as in a Test Driven Development environment.

-### Exercise 2: Testing a Controller Using a Fake Repository
+### Exercise 2: Testing a Controller using a Fake Repository

 #### Scenario